PEDIATRIC SCOLIOSIS HUB

 Alternative Pediatric Scoliosis Treatment

-According to the Scoliosis Research Society, chiropractic medicine, yoga, physical therapy, and other treatments for preventing the spinal curves from growing do not result in any scientific role in treating scoliosis.
+According to the Scoliosis Research Society, chiropractic medicine, yoga, physical therapy, and other treatments for preventing the spinal curves from growing do not result in any scientific evidence for treating scoliosis.

 How Can Customized Home Exercises Help in Scoliosis Treatment?